pjritee/pl_search_cpp/README.md

 - An implementation of the Prolog append predicate using the above type (<code>append_pred.hpp</code>).
 - A main program ( <code>prolog_list.cpp</code>) that exercises the definitions above.
 - A Makefile to build the executables.
+- A serious use of this library was for searching for the Orthogonal Designs listed in the OD_Designs repo.

 ## Documentation